Anson Parsons Hotaling

-Anson Parsons Hotaling or Houghtaling (February 28, 1827, New York (state) – February 16, 1900, San Francisco) was an American merchant and real estate developer in San Francisco.
-He commonly went by the name A.P.
-Hotaling.
+Anson Parsons Hotaling, or Houghtaling (February 28, 1827 – February 16, 1900) was an American businessman, merchant and real estate developer in San Francisco.
+He commonly went by the name A. P. Hotaling.

-Biography
+Early life and family

+Anson Parsons Hotaling was born on February 28, 1827, in a town called New Baltimore in Greene County, New York.
 Hotaling was the third son and sixth child of Garrit A. Ho(u)ghtaling (1789 –1876) and Hanna Parsons (1789–1880), his surname ultimately deriving from the Dutch surname Hoogteijling.
+His relatives were from Holland and England.

+Born and raised in rural New York state, he left school early to work on his father's farm.
+In his 20s he found an interest in photography.

+California and career

-Born and raised in rural New York state, he sailed for San Francisco in 1852 on "The Racehound".
-The route at that time was around Cape Horn, and his ship put into several South American cities for provisioning.
+Hotaling sailed for San Francisco in February to July 1852, on the "Race Hound" ship.
+The route at that time was around Cape Horn, and his ship put into several South American cities for provisioning, including Valparaíso, Chile.
 He was tempted to stay in South America, but continued on to San Francisco.

-Once in California, he briefly tried his hand at mining but within a year returned to San Francisco and opened a wine and spirit business, owned in partnership.
-By 1866 his business had much expanded and he was sole owner and operator.
+Once in California, he briefly tried his hand at mining but within a year returned to San Francisco, and opened a wine and spirit business, owned in partnership.
+By 1866, his business had much expanded and he was sole owner and operator.

 He began a shipping venture, trading with both the South Sea islands, and the settlements on the Pacific coast of Russia.
 Later he expanded his trade to Australia.
-He bought a considerable amount of real estate throughout the states of California, Oregon, and Washington, and also invested in iron and mercury mining.
+He bought a considerable amount of real estate throughout the states of California, Oregon, and Washington.
+He also invested in iron and mercury mining operations, and created the village of Hotaling in Placer County, California.

+Hotaling was the owner of the Hotel St. George in Santa Cruz, California.
+Additionally he owned a bank in San Rafael, California.

+He married Lavinia Johnson Linen on November 3, 1863.
+They had four sons.
+His son, Richard M. Hotaling (1868–1925) was a playwright and he served on the San Francisco Board of Supervisors, from 1900–1901.

+He was active in the Odd Fellows and other Masonic societies.
+During the Civil War (1861–1865), Hotaling was a Union army supporting Democrat.